OleksandrUs/hometasks_11_c/README.md

 In the program two tasks are created.
 For one task the static memory allocation is used, for the other task the dynamic memory allocation is used.
 In each task the recursive function for the factorial computation is called.
-The argument of the factorial() function increases gradually and after that the functions for stack overflow are called in each task.
-If it is detected that that the task stack is filled more than the half, the task is deleted (removed from the RTOS kernels management) and two LEDs are switched on (green LEDs when half stack overflow is detected for task 1, and blue LEDs when half stack overflow is detected for task 2).
-The stack sizes for each task are different just to demonstrate that the stack overflow (strictly speaking half stack overflow in this example) for both tasks occurs not simultaneously.<br>
+The argument of the factorial() function is being increased gradually and after that the functions for stack overflow check are called in each task.
+If it is detected that the task stack has been filled more than the half, the task is deleted (removed from the RTOS kernels management) and two LEDs are switched on (green LEDs when half stack overflow is detected for task 1, and blue LEDs when half stack overflow is detected for task 2).
+The stack sizes for each task are different just to demonstrate that the stack overflow (strictly speaking half stack overflow in this example) for both tasks occurs not simultaneously.
+Green blinking LEDs indicates that the tasks are in the running mode.<br>

 **Task 3 demonstration**
 <br>